 - Name: James

 - Age: 33

 - Occupation: Store owner

 - Scenario: Consider James.
-He’s a 33 year old store manager from Hastings, NZ.
+He’s a 33 year old store owner from Hastings, NZ.
 He’s married, with two kids, and earns what many would consider to be a decent income.
 Yet like most New Zealanders, he’s currently paying back a number of loans he’s accumulated over the years. $15,000 in loans, to be exact.
 These include a credit card, as well as a few personal loans spread across a number of different creditors, each one with a different interest rate and payment date.
 What a headache!

 - A credit card, currently maxed out at $7,500, charged at an annual interest rate of 17%.